AhmedKubba12/GeoMapComp/data/README.md

 # Data

 This directory holds the raster inputs.
-The actual `.tiff` files are **not** committed to the repository (they are git-ignored because they are large); add them here yourself, or point the code at another location with the `--reference-path` / `--samples-path` arguments.
+The actual `.tiff` files are not committed to the repository because they are large.

-Expected layout:
+Typical layout:

 ```
 data/